corsairmarks/machine_shipset_gigastructures_ringworld_additional_compatibility/mod/README.md

 # Changes

 Adds graphical entities for the Machine Shipset that are compatible with the new ringworld types from Gigastructural Engineering & More (3.1).
 Adds an event to assign the `machine_01` graphical culture to these ringworld megastructures if the constructing empire has that graphical culture.
+Overrides the final stage of titanic, behemoth, and gargantuan ringworld construction as well as restoration from ruined, so that seam sections are flagged and can be identified for changing the graphical culture.

 ## Compatibility

 Same compatibility as Gigastructural Engineering & More (3.1).
+Overrides six megastructures from Gigastructural Engineering: `ringworld_titanic_2`, `ring_world_titanic_restored`, `ringworld_behemoth_2`, `ring_world_behemoth_restored`, `ringworld_gargantuan_2`, and `ring_world_gargantuan_restored` in order to ensure the seam sectors are flagged with the ringworld size, for easier targeting to change the graphical culture.

 Built for Stellaris version 3.1.\* "Lem."
 Not compatible with achievements.